-The M2 MacBook Air is a complete redesign from the M1 model it replaces.
+The 13-inch MacBook Air with M2 is a complete redesign from the M1 model it replaces.
 The tapered edge has been exchanged for a thin, flat chassis available in four colors.
 It also has a larger display with thinner bezels, a notch, and a 1080p webcam.

 ● Announced WWDC 2022

 After the unchanged M1 MacBook Air, Apple finally gave its most popular laptop a redesign.
 The M2 MacBook Air continues to be fanless despite being thinner and more performant than ever.

 A year later, Apple introduced the 15-inch MacBook Air with M2 during WWDC 2023.
 It is simply a larger version of the 13-inch model with very little feature differentiation.

 M2 MacBook Air 13-inch features